steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``HIP_USE_RUNTIME_UNBUNDLER``
-        | Force this to use Runtime code object unbundler.
+        | Controls use of runtime code object unbundler.
       - ``0``
       - | 0: Disable
         | 1: Enable

     * - | ``HIP_VISIBLE_DEVICES``
-        | Only devices whose index is present in the sequence are visible to HIP
+        | Specifies the indices of the devices allowed to be visible to HIP.
-      - Unset by default.
+      - None
       - 0,1,2: Depending on the number of devices on the system.

     * - | ``HIP_VMEM_MANAGE_SUPPORT``
-        | Virtual Memory Management Support.
+        | Enables virtual memory management support.
       - ``1``
       - | 0: Disable
         | 1: Enable

     * - | ``HIPCC_VERBOSE``
-        | How much extra info to show during build.
-E.g: compiler flags, paths.
+        | Controls the extra information to be displayed during the build such as compiler flags, paths etc.
       - ``0``
       -

     * - | ``HIPRTC_COMPILE_OPTIONS_APPEND``
-        | Set compile options needed for hiprtc compilation.
+        | Sets compile options needed for ``hiprtc`` compilation.
-      - Unset by default.
+      - None
       -

     * - | ``HIPRTC_LINK_OPTIONS_APPEND``
-        | Set link options needed for hiprtc compilation.
+        | Sets link options needed for ``hiprtc`` compilation.
-      - Unset by default.
+      - None
       -

     * - | ``HIPRTC_USE_RUNTIME_UNBUNDLER``